xcratch/xcratch.github.io/docs/how-to-make-extension.md

 # How to Make Extension
 ## Scaffold Code

-`xcratch-create` is a Node executable script to download template code and replace properties with the arguments.
+`npx xcratch-create` (https://www.npmjs.com/package/xcratch-create) is a Node executable script to download template code and replace properties with the arguments.
 The created files can be used as base of your own extension.

 ```sh
 npx xcratch-create --repo=xcx-my-extension --account=githubAccount --extensionID=myExtension --extensionName='My Extension'